On the other side of fear is magic

 I had become an imitation of myself, I was walking around in a daze.

-What followed was a particularly difficult period – divorce, a messy departure from work with a £2M lawsuit, brushes with the police for domestic issues, I’d lost a great deal through wreckless investments and this pattern became a concerning feature of my life from early to mid-40’s.
+What followed was a particularly difficult period – divorce, a messy departure from work with a £2M lawsuit, I’d lost a great deal through wreckless investments and this pattern became a concerning feature of my life from early to mid-40’s.
 I realised then finally that this was as low as I wanted to go.

 I honestly didn’t know how to recover from this place; it’s then that I discovered coaching, personal development and leadership.